lisaweijler/SE3Conv3D/README.md

 We are using weights\&biases; if you don't want to or cannot use it, simply remove all wandb-related stuff in the train files.
 If you use it, please specify your parameters in the wandb.init(...) function (in the train files).

+The trained models are saved under the path specified in the config under "Training -> log_folder".

 ### Human Body Parts Segmentation
 Train and test scripts, as well as configs, are saved under `tasks/SemSeg` and denoted with `dfaust`.
 #### Dataset